j383575602/xdata-spring-adapter/README.md

 # 1 usage:
-   XData and all other artifacts are release to maven central repository, you can use like:
+   XData and all other artifacts are already released to maven central repository, you can use like:

 ## 1.1 dependency declaration:

-        implementation("top.xcore:xdata-core:1.0.1)
+        implementation("top.xcore:xdata-core:1.0.1")
-        implementation("top.xcore:springboot.adapter:0.0.1)
+        implementation("top.xcore:springboot.adapter:0.0.1")

 ## 1.2 you should add Configuration for SpringBoot